 The city has no end in terms of cultural offerings.
 There are museums (Austin Museum of Art, Harry Ransom Center, South Austin Museum of Popular Culture, Lyndon Baines Johnson Library and Museum), there are theaters (Long Center, Paramount Theatre, Bass Hall), there are parties and annual events (O. Henry Pun-Off, Eeyore’s Birthday Party, Carnaval Brasileiro, Trail of Lights), there are sports (UT Austin’s Texas Longhorns, along with a plethora of minor-league teams), there are universities (UT Austin, Austin Community College, St. Edward’s University, Concordia, Seminary of the Southwest, Art Institute of Austin), there are restaurants (food trucks, upscale sushi, juice bars, the best barbecue in the world), and there are 1.5 million Mexican Free-tailed bats that fly out from under Congress Avenue Bridge each evening at sunset between April and October.

-If all that weren’t enough, Austin has been ranked as the #1 city for jobs (in 2012), is #14 on Forbes’ list of “Best Places for Business and Careers”, holds the #2 spot in its category for “Best Places to Live” by Money magazine, was voted the #2 safest major city in the United States (by the FBI in 2012), and is the #1 city with the best people by Travel & Leisure magazine.
+If all that weren’t enough, Austin has been ranked as the #2 city for jobs by Forbes in 2018, is #11 on Business Insiders’ list of “Best Places for Finding a Job”, holds the #1 spot for “Best Places to Live” by U.S. News, and was voted the #8 safest major city in the United States (by the FBI in 2018).
 Even without these accolades, a short stay in Austin is enough to prove that this is the place to be, whether it be to start a family, start a business, start your education, or start your retirement.